 To begin we want to hold ideas about what precariousness, doubt and vulnerability means in each of our minds.

 And we form thinking and responses, to ourselves, to the late American composer Robert Ashley’s half-spoken, half-sung question; “Is it possible to find a part of yourself that you did not know was lost?
-Is it possible to discover that you are someone other than who you think you are?” from his opera Now Eleanor’s Idea, originally performed in1995 at the New Wave Festival held at the Brooklyn Academy of Music in New York City.
+Is it possible to discover that you are someone other than who you think you are?” from his opera Now Eleanor’s Idea, originally performed in 1995 at the New Wave Festival held at the Brooklyn Academy of Music in New York City.
 A libretto which looks at how mutable and multiple each of our identities is, and to moments where our identities are challenged, abruptly, and change forever.
-It is worth noting that Robert Ashley in composing his texts brought into action his observations of daily American life, improvisation, found texts (Now Eleanor’s Idea takes as sources Carlos Castaneda’s books (somewhere between anthropology and fiction) on Shamanism and Frances A.Yates’s studies on Kabbalistic mysticism at the birth of modernism) and streams of conscious thought shaped by a mild form of Tourette’s Syndrome.
+It is worth noting that Robert Ashley in composing his texts brought into voice observations of daily American life, improvisation, found texts (Now Eleanor’s Idea takes as sources, among other writings, Carlos Castaneda’s books (somewhere between anthropology and fiction) on Shamanism and art historian Frances A.Yates’s studies on Kabbalistic mysticism at the birth of modernism) and streams of conscious thought shaped by a mild form of Tourette’s Syndrome.
 More of which in a moment.

 But at this moment I also want you to remind yourself that you have the right to appear, the right of appearance.
 And that right also means the right to care, of taking space, of pause, of reassurance, of empathy, of belonging, of hesitation.
-So the spaces of appearance are complex. and how you might exist, and sustain a livable life, in those spaces might not yet be legible.
-Collaboration might make that something, to be able to name oneself in the interstices of naming, become legible.
+So the spaces of appearance are complex, and how you might exist, and sustain a livable life, in those spaces might not yet be legible.
+Collaboration, as a process to engage with, might make that something, to be able to name oneself in the interstices of naming, become legible.

 At this point I’d to say a special thank you to artist-curators Sophia Hao and Peter Amoore, without whom I would not be having such a rich career.
 And to thank Creative Scotland, Anne Petrie at its Visual Arts Department, the artist Oliver Mezger, and for technical support Kenny Christie and the CCA, in Glasgow.
+I would like to say a very special thank you to artist Michelle Hannah who participated in an experimental collaborative action, the film from which is presented here this evening.
 And to a series of participants and collaborators on the wider work of which this,

 Twin Eye (using the theatrical term) is ‘an aside’. (since it speaks directly to an audience while the main action remains oblivious)